EmadBinAbid/newstore/README.md

 - GET /sources
     - Usage: It fetches and returns all the news sources that are supported by Newstore.

-Every endpoint requires and API token that must be provided in the request header against the key `API_TOKEN`.
+Every endpoint requires and API token that must be provided in the request header against the key `Authorization`.
 In our promotional stages, we have given free API token to our clients as `wErdTg123STELLICgF5GhK`.

 ## Running the App
 To run this app, navigate to the project's root directory and run `python manage.py runserver` in the terminal.
 Your application should be up and running at `localhost:8000`.